osdldbt/dbt2/doc/user-guide.rst

 System and database statistic collection and post processing are handled by `Touchstone Tool <https://gitlab.com/touchstone/touchstone-tools>`_.
-Install this package in order to characterize system performance.
+Install this package, or its AppImage, in order to characterize system performance.
 This package is included in the DBT-2 AppImage.

 A test report can be generated with the aid of `DBT Tools
 <https://github.com/osdldbt/dbttools>`_.
 This package is included in the DBT-2